ihemanthm/wt-project/README.md

 <img align="right" width="300" src="./assets/screenshot2.png" alt="Modify config.php file" />

-- Now move this wt-folder to `/opt/lampp/htdocs` location if you are using ubuntu or to `C:\xampp\htdocs` if you are using windows.
+- Now move this wt-project to `/opt/lampp/htdocs` location if you are using ubuntu or to `C:\xampp\htdocs` if you are using windows.

 - Now goto https://localhost/phpmyadmin in your browser to create a database and some tables whose schema is mentioned above.

 - Open the `cofig.php` file and replace the credentials with your database credentials and also replace the database name with the one you have.

+- That's it.You have set up this project in your device.Now please go to https://localhost/index.html to view this project.

 ## Installation